 About the author(s)

-For more information about CASE's community college resources, contact Marc Westenburg, director of the center for community college advancement, at email@example.com or +1 202-478-5570.
+For more information about CASE's community college resources, contact Marc Westenburg, director, foundations and community colleges, at email@example.com or +1 202-478-5570.